delerak/bbids-old/README.md

-# truffle-init-default
+# blockchain-ids

-Default project for Truffle: example contracts, migrations and tests
+Graduate project for my masters at KSU.

 ## Usage

-See the [Truffle documentation](http://truffleframework.com/docs/) for more info.
+Loading snort signatures into a blockchain and seeing how it performs.